 - Provider communication and coordination with onsite security personnel to ensure the safety of all occupants and property, and;

-- The provider’s ability and willingness to respond to special or emergency customer requests within an acceptable time frame.
+- The provider's ability and willingness to respond to unique or emergency customer requests within an acceptable time frame.

 Efficiency, as it concerns janitorial services, extends to several areas, including:

 - Task completion.